TrialAndErrror/api_manager/README.md

-# API Manager - Weather Forecast Application
+# API Manager - Type-Safe API Integrations

 A Python application that demonstrates modern Python development practices using **Pydantic** for data validation, **MyPy** for static type checking, and clean architecture patterns.
-This project fetches weather forecast data from the Open-Meteo API and visualizes it using matplotlib.
+The primary API integration in this project fetches weather forecast data from the Open-Meteo API and visualizes it using matplotlib.

 ## Table of Contents